severalnines/docs/user-guide/admin_settings.rst

 Provides interface to manage notification service for Custom Advisor.
 At the moment, only external mail server and PagerDuty is supported.
 For list of supported plugin, you can find it at NPM page `here <https://www.npmjs.com/browse/keyword/s9s>`_.

 This feature requires ClusterControl NodeJS package to be installed.
-If you have not configure this, please run following command on ClusterControl node:
+If you have not configure this, please run the following command on ClusterControl node:

 .. code-block:: bash

 	/usr/local/clustercontrol-nodejs/bin/install-cc-nodejs.sh

-The above command will install and configure all dependencies required including the NPM plugins.
+The above command will install and configure all dependencies including the NPM plugins.
 Take note that, your repository must have NPM package listed in order for the script to successfully install all the dependencies.
-For RHEL 7, you might need to have EPEL repository configured by using following command:
+For RHEL 7, you might need to have EPEL repository configured by using the following command:

 .. code-block:: bash

 	rpm -Uhv http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-5.noarch.rpm

-Please refresh the ClusterControl UI after the installation finished.
+Please refresh the ClusterControl UI after the installation is completed.

 Create Service Config
 `````````````````````